shivamottaghi/chatroom-exercise/README.md

 - [ ] give minimum height to online user box and message box
 - [ ] round the buttons
 - [ ] fix the user avatar
+- [ ] scrollbar appear when content overflow